 Databases are a fundamental part of most modern applications.
-Studying Hive got me interested in database design, so I decided to implement my own database – called Chest.
+Studying Hive interested me in database design, so I decided to implement a new database – called Chest.

-It's initially intended as a research project, but I'd also be happy if I produce something useful.
+I created it as a research project, but I'd also be happy to produce something worthwhile.

 These are the goals:

 Support storing significant amounts of data that don't fit into RAM.

 Offer a NoSQL-API similar to Firestore.

 Have excellent developer experience.